 dist you’ll be using (also can be changed) and

 rvm the version of Ruby you’ll be using.
 You can now add

 script which is commands you’re telling Travis to run when you triggered a build, so it could look like the following:

 script: — bundle install — jobs=3 — retry=3 — bundle exec rake db:create — bundle exec rake db:migrate — bundle exec rspec

 .travis.yml’s validity via the linting online application Travis Lint, or do it manually:

 Then commit changes and see your Rails app build!
 We push to GitHub, we’ll be doing this in a variety of different ways in the upcoming Cookbook entries, so you’ll have a choice on how you’d like to deploy!

 git init git add . git commit -m "Travis build" git remote add origin remote repository URL git remote -v git push -u origin master

 That’s it, you’re setup.
 Travis is on Rails.
-We have new recipes every week, make sure you come back next week for a practical way of using Travis for beginners.
+We have new recipes every other week, so make sure you come back next week for a practical way of using Travis CI!

 Not a Travis CI user yet?
 Sign up for a free account!